Early Childhood Education, M.S. (Birth to Grade 2, Initial/Professional Certification)

 Candidates are also required to have a satisfactory command of spoken and written English.
-Applicants who are judged to have inadequate English language skills may be required to take undergraduate coursework to strengthen their language skills before continuing in the childhood education program.
+Applicants who are judged to have inadequate English language skills may be required to take undergraduate coursework to strengthen their language skills before continuing in the early childhood education program.
 A structured interview is part of the admission process.

 Field Experience and Student Teaching

 Field experience and student teaching provide candidates with substantial clinical practice prior to graduation and independent professional practice.
 Field experience is linked with course assignments and progresses from observation to participation in clinical practice.
 Teacher candidates observe in a school setting under the supervision of a cooperating teacher and complete a keystone assignment directly linked to each required course.
 The field experience component of the program is a critical part of a candidate’s professional development and provides opportunities for candidates and the faculty to assess the development of their professional skills and the application of their classroom learning.